v0rl0x/bitcoin-bruteforce/README.md

 go build bitcoin-wallet-bruteforce.go

-(To use on all systems to ensure proper GCLIB: go build -ldflags '-extldflags "-static"' -o bitcoin-wallet-bruteforce-bech32
+(To use on all systems to ensure proper GCLIB: go build -ldflags '-extldflags "-static"' -o bitcoin-wallet-bruteforce

 ./bitcoin-wallet-bruteforce threads out-file.txt